kg6onn/Arduino_Turnout_Library/README.md

 This function is an alternative way of throwing a turnout.
 It needs to be placed inside a conditional statement.
 If you place it straight into your main loop it will work, but what you will have is a fancy "servo sweeper" functional that goes back and forth between your straight and divergent variables.
 Probably not what you want for a model railroad turnout!

+cmriTurnout(byte state):

+This is another alternative way of throwing the turnout designed specifically to work with C/MRI.
+To put the turnout into the straight position, pass a byte value of 1.
+To put it into the divergent position, pass a byte value of 0.
+See example sketch on how to incorporate this into Model Railroad Control System's CPNode.
+Keep in mind that with the MRCS library the bit values can be inverted and if you are using JMRI they can also be inverted there.